 Skip to main content

 It was over 20 years that I last used oil but even then it was a mistaken purchase and I used it on top of an acrylic piece.
-So about 7 months ago, I wanted to explore oils again.
-I joined a local art group last year and felt the deepest desire to remove myself from self doubt, judgement, attention to the details and let my intuition guide me in my painting.
+So a year ago, I wanted to explore oils again.

 A Season in Stillness